jg-digital-media/jgdm-100DaysOfCode/work/log/round-1.md

 # 100 Days of Code - Round 1

-## **Status:** Day 64 of 100. **Last Update:** 30 November 2023
+## **Status:** Day 65 of 100. **Last Update:** 1 December 2023

+### Day 65**: Friday December 1st 2023

+Added a black banner to the top of my "Build my CV" App and customised the Print Styling a bit more https://projects.jonniegrieve.co.uk

+#### **Tech Used: SASS/CSS, HTML5, JavaScript, PHP

 ### Day 64**: Thursday November 30th 2023

 A behind the scenes edit to my Budgeting Organiser App.
-A code refactor that changes the label elements in the budget section to be input elements.  v2.3
+A code refactor that changes the label elements in the budget section to be input elements.  v2.3 https://projects.jonniegrieve.co.uk/budget_organiser/

 #### **Tech Used: SASS/CSS, HTML5, JavaScript, PHP